-Texas abortion ban remains in effect after appeals court rules against Justice Department
+Texas abortion ban remains in effect after appeals court rules against Justice Dept.

-The brief order, which is expected to be appealed to the Supreme Court, was backed by Judges James C. Ho, a nominee of Donald Trump, and Catharina Haynes, a nominee of George W. Bush.

-The order noted the dissent of Judge Carl E. Stewart, a nominee of President Bill Clinton.
+The four-sentence order, which is expected to be appealed the Supreme Court, was backed by Judges James C. Ho, a nominee of President Donald Trump, and Catharina Haynes, a nominee of President George W. Bush.
+It did not detail the court’s reasoning, but noted the dissent of Judge Carl E. Stewart, a nominee of President Bill Clinton.

-It follows a temporary decision last week by the same panel to reinstate the law, less than 48 hours after it was suspended by the lower court judge.
+The order follows a temporary decision last week by the same panel of judges to reinstate the ban, less than 48 hours after it was suspended by the lower-court judge.
+The decision was based on previous rulings in a separate challenge, which said that because the ban is enforced by private individuals, and not government officials, it is not clear when and how the law can be challenged in federal court.

-The complicated legal battle over the law’s enforcement mechanism has halted almost all abortions in Texas, even though no court has addressed whether the ban violates past Supreme Court decisions guaranteeing the right to an abortion until viability, usually about 22 to 24 weeks of pregnancy.
+The battle over the law’s enforcement mechanism has effectively halted almost all abortions in Texas, even though no court has addressed whether the ban violates past Supreme Court decisions guaranteeing the right to an abortion until viability, usually about 22 to 24 weeks of pregnancy.

 Since Sept.
-1, patients seeking to terminate their pregnancies have been driving long hours to other states, including Oklahoma and Kansas, according to providers and advocates.
+1, patients seeking to terminate their pregnancies have been driving hours to other states, including Oklahoma and Kansas, according to providers and advocates.
 Those who lack the money to make such trips, or cannot leave work or child-care commitments, are forced to continue with unwanted pregnancies.

 A dozen other states have passed laws that are as restrictive as the one in Texas, which bans abortion after a physician detects cardiac activity in the womb.
 But federal judges have prevented those laws from taking effect, finding them at odds with Roe v.
 Wade and other rulings.